vkolmakov/Facial-Recognition-Attendance/README.md

 ## Running

-This project currently depends on [openface](https://github.com/cmusatyalab/openface) and has it as a submodule.
+This project currently depends on [openface](https://github.com/cmusatyalab/openface) and uses its websocket server from web demo.
 Make sure to have [Docker](https://www.docker.com/) installed and build the openface image.

 ```bash
 # install dependencies